-The Red Rock Corridor runs from Hastings to Union Depot and on to Minneapolis.
-A bus rapid transit implementation plan study was launched in 2015 and was completed in 2016 with a focus on improving existing bus service prior to implementing bus rapid transit in the corridor.
+The Red Rock Corridor runs from Hastings to Union Depot.
+A bus rapid transit implementation plan study was completed in 2016 with a focus on improving existing bus service prior to the long-term implementation of bus rapid transit in the corridor.
+In 2017, Metro Transit re-routed Route 361 to provide additional service to the Newport Transit Center.
+Ramsey County Regional Railroad Authority is a financial party to the Red Rock Corridor Commission.